 Popular facial acids

 As it’s used as an exfoliant(due to its ability to softly penetrate into the skin), glycolic acid helps remove dead skin cells from the skin’s surface, producing fresh new skin cells as well as stimulating collagen and elastin.
-If you’re looking for an anti-aging acid, glycolic acid is top choice as the invigoration of both collagen and elastin can help with fine lines, wrinkles as well as provide a clearer and brighter complexion.
+If you’re looking for anti-aging acid, glycolic acid is a top choice as the invigoration of both collagen and elastin can help with fine lines and wrinkles as well as provide a clearer and brighter complexion.

 Obtained from fermented milk, lactic acid works just like glycolic acid but is much gentler and less-irritating, making it ideal for dry and sensitive skin.
 The acid not only exfoliates, but it also moisturizes the skin at the same time – smoothing away fine lines and wrinkles.
 This then provides a brighter, youthful complexion without any irritation.